Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Car loans for nonresidents are essentially the same as any other car loan, except that fewer lenders offer them and you may need to meet additional eligibility requirements.
+Fewer lenders offer them, and you may need to meet additional eligibility requirements.

 In general, you borrow money needed to purchase a car from a bank, credit union or online lender and enter into a contract to make monthly repayments over a set number of years.
 The loan is backed by the car you’re purchasing, which means the lender can repossess your car should you default.

 As a nonresident, however, you may be subject to additional eligibility criteria and stricter terms.
 Keep these factors in mind when looking for a car loan:

 - Loan term.
 Most car loan providers offer terms from one to seven years.
 However, you likely won’t be offered a loan term that extends past three months before your visa expires.
 Most lenders only consider your current visa and won’t rely on pending visa applications or extensions — no matter how likely their success.